smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Crashlytics integration

 When Crashlytics are setup in your app, Smartlook automatically adds a custom `SMARTLOOK SESSION URL` key to crash reports.
 Its value is URL of the latest recording made by Smartlook during or before the crash.

+## A note to Main Thread Checker warning

+When debugging your app with Smartlook, you will encounter a warning which title reads

+`Main Thread Checker: UI API called on a background thread: -[UIView drawViewHierarchyInRect:afterScreenUpdates:]`

+The warning is harmless, and is caused by capturing screen on background.
+The alternative (capturing the screenshot on the main thread) may cause glitches of the app UI - so having it this way and having this warning is a necessary trade-off to enable recording functionality.

+This warning also might be accompanied by a short freeze of the app.
+This freeze does not happen in production builds, and is caused by an Xcode debug option.
+You can turn this option off in the respective run scheme diagnostic options:

+!(ios-main-thread-checker.png)